 Financial Aid and Enrollment

-Will students’ financial aid or work study be impacted by recent news of funding freezes or recent Executive Orders or Dear Colleague letters?
+Will students’ financial aid or work study be impacted by 2025 news of funding freezes, Executive Orders, or Dear Colleague letters?

 - Pell grants, federal student loans, state grants, and Arcadia-awarded aid and grants are not impacted at this time.
 Students or families with additional questions on federal financial aid or federal work study can contact Arcadia’s Office of Financial Aid for assistance.